-- Do they have a style that matches mine or my vision?
+- Is their style a match to mine or my vision?

-- Do they shoot in studio or on location?
+- Are their sessions done in studio or on location?

 - Do they show/tell what they typically do with their images?

-- Do they show pricing, and if so are they in your budget?
+- Can you find pricing on their website, and if so are they in your budget?
 If not, do you like their work enough to contact them for pricing.

 This one is really key for very date specific events such as newborn or wedding photography.
 Make sure to contact photographers early, some wedding photographers book up over a year in advance, and newborn photographers typically need advanced notice so they can clear their schedule around your baby’s due date!

 Another time of year to be aware of is the holidays.
 Lots of people want those family photos on their holiday cards and start booking photographers as early as July or August to make sure they get in with their favorites!

 Hopefully, by this point you’ve found someone in your area whose style you love, who is in your budget, and who is available on your date- but now what?

 Now is the time to get in touch!
 Photographers are always happy to chat with potential clients about their sessions and what they offer.
 Usually, you can book a phone call or meet up for coffee with them.
 Be prepared with a list of questions such as